 Properly trimming the beard and ‘stache with clippers and beard scissors is important, but also quite difficult to master.
 Sure most men will say they can easily trim their own beards, but can they really?

 I’d say most men really can’t.

-It took me years to understand how to trim my beard so that it looks perfect for my own face shape, and part of the reason why I learned it the hard way, was that I was not utilizing proper tools.
+It took me years to understand how to trim my beard so that it looks perfect for my own face shape (you can find some of the best beard styles for each face shape here), and part of the reason why I learned it the hard way, was that I was not utilizing proper tools.

 As you might guess, bad tools and no experience leads to disastrous results.
-But it’s better to learn the art of trimming your beard and mustache with scissors and a trimmer yourself at some point, rather than having to spend hundreds of dollars every year to barbers.
+But it’s better to learn the art of trimming your beard and mustache with scissors, a beard shaper template, and a good beard trimmer yourself at some point, rather than having to spend hundreds of dollars every year to barbers.